Silver Street Chapel is a Grade II listed building in the Rochdale local planning authority area, England. Chapel. 3 related planning applications.

 Description

-HISTORY: The Silver Street chapel is amongst Wood's earliest ecclesiastical commissions.
-The first, the Unitarian Chapel in Middleton was demolished in 1965.
-The building was built as a Wesleyan Chapel.
+Silver Street Chapel is notable as one of Wood's earliest ecclesiastical commissions, following his first, the Unitarian Chapel in Middleton, which was demolished in 1965.
+The building was originally constructed as a Wesleyan Chapel.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.